 Rheumatoid arthritis (RA) is an autoimmune disease that causes pain and swelling in different joints in the body and can also affect the internal organs.

-It’s possible to live a long life with RA, yet researchers have found a connection between rheumatoid arthritis and a shorter lifespan.
-It’s estimated that the disease can potentially reduce life expectancy by 10 to 15 years.
+It’s possible to live a long life with RA, but it is estimated that the disease can potentially reduce life expectancy by 3 to 10 years.

 There’s no cure for RA, although remission can happen.
-Even when the condition improves, symptoms can return, putting you at risk for complications.
+Even when the condition improves, symptoms can return, or you can develop comorbidities, putting you at risk for complications.